Why Experts Say Biden Will Extend the Student Loan Payment Pause

 "Our outlook ... assumes the federal student loan payment moratorium will last until January 2023," Anthony Noto, CEO of student loan lender SoFi, told investors on an Aug.
 2 earnings call.

-It would also give the White House more time to try to garner support for more federal student loan forgiveness.
+That date would also give the White House more time to garner support for its federal student loan forgiveness plan.

 Will there be additional student debt forgiveness?